 ← Back to Blog

-The Science Behind Synthetic Consumer Research: How FLR Methodology Works
+The Science Behind Synthetic Consumer Research

 Methodology

-The Science Behind Synthetic Consumer Research: How FLR Methodology Works
+The Science Behind Synthetic Consumer Research

-By Gregor The Builder Mar 26, 2026 13 min read
+By Gregor The Builder Mar 26, 2026 12 min read

 Key Takeaways

-• FLR methodology validated against 9,300 human responses across 57 surveys
+• FLR methodology validated against 9,300 human responses across 57 surveys (Maier et al. / PyMC Labs, 2025)

 • Best used for concept screening, not as a replacement for all research